-This post is the first of several dedicated to Florence, my late sister, whose life centered on teaching.
+This post is the first of several dedicated to Florence, my late sister, whose life revolved around teaching.
 She was the first of eight siblings.
-This series spotlights the unique role parents such as Isabella and Alpheus Scobie played in Florence's formation and my own, and in the long sweep of history, in the making of the Caribbean.
+The series spotlights the unique role parents such as Isabella and Alpheus Scobie played in Florence's formation and mine and - in the long sweep of history - in making the Caribbean what it is.

 The author is sixth of the Scobie siblings

 There are lives too valuable to be forgotten.
-Lives that rob our existence of meaning when we permit others, as Wordsworth put it,
+Lives that rob our existence of meaning when we permit teachers like Florence, as Wordsworth put it,

 to fold their tents, like the Arabs,